krismanceaux/4351-fall-2019/README.md

 # 4351-fall-2019

-Hi all,

-For the final project, you should implement the admin portal using tools and techniques you have adopted in the previous assignments.
 The admin portal should be a web application with working front-end and back-end components.
-For front-end, make sure all the relevant pages are implemented i.e. signup, sign in, homepage, links etc. You should use proper form validations and display error messages in case of any failure.
-Apart from that you should also include the functionality to: 1) create different admins 2) add, remove and modify an admin role 3) add, remove and modify links for admin portal and 4) assigning what admin type can access a particular link.
-All of this should be done using a super admin.
+For front-end, make sure all the relevant pages are implemented:
+- signup
+- sign in
+- homepage
+- links
+- You should use proper form validations and display error messages in case of any failure. -
+- create different admins
+- add, remove and modify an admin role
+- add, remove and modify links for admin portal
+- assigning what admin type can access a particular link.
+- All of this should be done using a super admin.
 New users should sign up using an email address.
-Once a user signs up on the portal, use super admin to assign an admin role to the new user.
+- Once a user signs up on the portal, use super admin to assign an admin role to the new user.
 A new user should not be able to see any links while waiting for a role to be assigned.
-For back-end, implement the server and database to get all the necessary data to display for a particular admin.
+- For back-end, implement the server and database to get all the necessary data to display for a particular admin.
 Use a testing strategy during the development of your project and include any automated testing code you write to test components in the deliverable.

 For the project demo, make a 5 minutes presentation to discuss 1) software development model you adopted 2) technologies, frameworks and tools you used 3) Testing strategy you adopted and 4) role of each group member (developer, QA etc.) and work each group member did along with a timeline during the project development.
 You will be required to show working admin portal with fully implemented back-end and front-end components.